lfr/lfr.github.io/special/_posts/2021-03-29-infinite-money.md

 Indeed, they were the ones behind the [Greenback movement](https://youtu.be/LNSWIdIbzl8) that tried to influence monetary policy until it was dissolved in **1889**.

-Today, with all the access to information in the world, almost no one cares about or indeed understands what monetary policy is, that this responsibility lies in the hands of non-elected, mostly unknown, decidedly private folks.
+Today, with all the access to information in the world, almost no one cares about and even less understand what monetary policy is, and that this insanely important responsibility lies entirely in the hands of non-elected, mostly unknown, decidedly private folks.

 They, however, are not the topic of this article, the point for now is this: access to information doesn't guarantee education, but curiosity helps, so keep reading if you have it.